-Themes of plans for the section "Cognition"
+Topics of plans for the section "Knowledge"

 2. 2.
 Truth and its criteria.

 3. 3.
-Self-knowledge and formation of "I" - concepts. "
+Self-knowledge and the formation of "I" - concepts.

 5. 5.
-Social knowledge and its specificity.
+Social cognition and its specificity.

 6. 6.
-The worldview and its form.
+Worldview and its forms.

 C8.4.1.